Extensions in-depth

 )

-…your callback will be called before each extension that contain the “python/pipapi” key in a config file is enabled.
-This allows us to write extension that extend the Extension system.
-They can define their own configuration settings and react to them when extensions which contain those settings get loaded.
+…your callback will be called before each extension that contains the “python/pipapi” key in a config file is enabled.
+This allows us to write extensions that extend the Extension system.
+They can define their own configuration settings and react to them when extensions that contain those settings get loaded.

 Extension API Code Examples